Pennsylvania foster care and adoption guidelines

 All foster parent training is free and the adoption of any child that you have already been fostering in your home is free.

-Any State resident who is adopting a child currently waiting in the foster care system – even if they are doing so without being a foster parent first - will have their agency fees paid by the state up front if:
+Depending upon the agency, a state resident who is adopting a child currently waiting in the foster care system – even if they are doing so without being a foster parent first - will have their agency fees paid by the state up front if:

 - They are adopting a child who is age 10 or older